ultrabug/py3status/py3status/modules/README.md

 ### <a name="kdeconnector"></a>kdeconnector

-Display information of your android device over KDEConnector.
+Display information about your smartphone with KDEConnector.

 Configuration parameters:
   - `cache_timeout` how often we refresh this module in seconds *(default 30)*